7 Tips For Great Pet Boarding Business Management

 Once you have a solid staff, you should do everything you can to keep them.
-This may include offering performance incentives (extra days off), working around their personal lives (following a schedule template they filled out), or just showing your appreciation (buying coffee for the clan or giving out an employee appreciation award).
+This may include using technology to entice them (the next generation of workers wants their schedule on their phone), offering performance incentives (extra days off), working around their personal lives (following a schedule template they filled out), or just showing your appreciation (buying coffee for the clan or giving out an employee appreciation award).

 Above all, the thing that’s going to set your boarding business above the competition is your passion.
 Pet owners put the happiness and health of their furry friends high on their list of priorities and they’re not going to board their extended family with just anyone.